Albert Goldthorpe Medal

 The Albert Goldthorpe Medal is an award created by Rugby Leaguer & League Express to honour the leading players in the Super League.
 The award is named after Albert Goldthorpe, who is regarded as English rugby league's first superstar.

-The Albert Goldthorpe Medal is a solid gold medal worth several thousand UK pounds, incorporating a photograph of Goldthorpe with "All Four Cups".
+The medal is solid gold and worth several thousand UK pounds, incorporating a photograph of Goldthorpe with "All Four Cups".

 The award was introduced in the 2008 season to commemorate the centenary of the feat of Goldthorpe in leading Hunslet to become the first club to win all four major trophies in one season in 1908.

 It is intended to parallel the 'Dally M Medal' named after the great Australian player Dally Messenger, which is awarded to the NRL player of the year by rugby league writers associated with the News Limited series of newspapers in Australia.

 League Express reporters cast votes for the Albert Goldthorpe Medal after every Super League game in the regular season.
 The three players who, in the opinion of the reporters, have been the three 'best and fairest' players in the game will receive three points, two points and one point respectively.
 To be eligible for a vote, a player must not have been suspended from the competition at any stage during the season.